stable-io/commons-go/secrets/README.md

 # Secrets Package

-A Go package for managing and watching file-based secrets with real-time change notifications.
+Go package for managing and watching file-based secrets with real-time change notifications.

-## Overview

-The secrets package provides a robust solution for managing secrets stored in files.
-It offers:

-- File-based secret storage
-- Real-time secret change notifications
-- Thread-safe concurrent access
-- Resource cleanup and error handling
-- Configurable file system and watcher implementations

 ## Installation